jake-knerr/chess/README.md

 #### Prefer to define states in the order they are applied to the component's HTML structure.
 Define states below other style rules that target the same content.

-If a state can be applied to multiple places in the component, then define it in the first place.
+If a state can be applied to multiple places in the component, then define it in the first place it may be applied.

 ```css
 .btn {